 Funding for research and administrative support is generously provided by The Rossy Foundation.
 The British Columbia deployment in 2019-20 was funded by the BC Ministry of Advanced Education, Skills and Training.

 The University of British Columbia and the University of Toronto were collaborating partners on the development of the CCWS, guided by experts from post-secondary institutions across the country.
-For more information on survey development, visit the Survey Development page.
+For more information on survey development, see our Technical Report Series

 Confidential, third-party survey administration is provided through UBC’s CCWS Team.